Hitachi Energy India Ltd (BSE: 543187, NSE: POWERINDIA) — Business Report / Investor Feed

 Distribution Moat

-• Global parent's subsidiary network enables intra-group export orders — India serves as manufacturing hub for global projects across 68+ countries [60][64]
+• Intra-group export network: India serves as manufacturing hub for global Hitachi Energy projects across 68+ countries; export contracts are "pass-through… low risk and stable margin" [84]

-• Consortium arrangements with BHEL on mega HVDC projects create pre-qualification advantages [12][62][68]
+• Consortium pre-qualification: BHEL partnership on mega HVDC projects creates recurring qualification advantages [9][49]

 6. Customer Profile